 When I emerged from the pandemic, my hearing loss had deteriorated further, requiring a substantive reprogramming of my hearing aids.
 The piano sounded even more screechy, especially in the higher octaves.
 Imagining the music in its full-bodied richness required far more mental effort than before.
 “What are you waiting for?”
 I asked myself.
 I ordered a pair of the in-ear monitors.

 I’m currently studying the expansive, wishful Brahms Intermezzo in A Major.
 In the piece’s very center, large three and four-note chords mark an interlude.
-The top notes on these chords reach a high F-sharp, a tone in that with my hearing aids, I struggled to find much beauty.
-But with the in-ear monitors, each of the chord’s high melodic tones seems to pulse a glimmer of sunlight on a lake of sound.
+The top notes on these chords reach a high F-sharp, a tone with my hearing aids, I struggled to find much beauty.
+But with the in-ear monitors, each of the chord’s high melodic tones seems to pulse sunlight on a lake of sound.

 I have been concerned about hearing quality since the conductor of our penfield pops pulled his hearing aids out and said, I cannot tolerate the sound!
 Now that I am even older, I worry about the sound, playing with clarinet choir and having been a piano major I think about the quality of sound from my piano.
 I am just starting this journey and this article is timely.
 Thank you for this possibility.